yuanyp9-eng/rapeseed-blender-models/README.md

 ## Download

-The complete model dataset will be released through GitHub Releases and Zenodo.
+The complete model dataset is available through GitHub Releases and Zenodo.

 ## Citation
 If you use these models in academic research, please cite this repository: